juanitogan/p8-programming-fonts/README.md

 # The Fonts

 Thus far, only Windows FON bitmap fonts are available here.
 I could convert them to Unix/Linux types but I am not set up for testing those conversions so I'll wait for others to do that work, if anyone chooses to, and include them via pull request.
-Creating patch files for various vector fonts is also a possibility (such as for Consolas, what I currently use) but I have no plans to engage in such things at the moment (patches, not mods, due to licensing).
+Creating patch files for various vector fonts is also a possibility (such as for Consolas, what I currently use) but I have no plans to engage in such things at the moment (patches--not mods--due to licensing).

 ### PICO-8 ROM
 ![PICO-8 ROM font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-rom-oem.png)